erkkah/tigr/README.md

 }
 ```

+### Custom fonts

+TIGR comes with a built-in bitmap font, accessed by the `tfont` variable.
+Custom fonts can be loaded from bitmaps using [`tigrLoadFont`](tigr.h#L149).
+A font bitmap contains rows of characters separated by same-colored borders.
+TIGR assumes that the borders use the same color as the top-left pixel in the bitmap.
+Each character is assumed to be drawn in white on a transparent background to make tinting work.

+### Custom pixel shaders

+TIGR uses a built-in pixel shader that provides a couple of stock effects as controlled by [`tigrSetPostFX`](tigr.h#L84).
+These stock effects can be replaced by calling [`tigrSetPostShader`](tigr.h#L75) with a custom shader.
+The custom shader will have access to the four parameters from `tigrSetPostFX` as the `uniform vec4` `parameters`.

+See the [shader example](examples/shader/shader.c) for more details.
 ## Known issues

 On macOS, seemingly depending on SDK version and if you use TIGR in an Xcode project, you need to define `OBJC_OLD_DISPATCH_PROTOTYPES` to avoid problems with `objc_msgSend` prototypes.